Running Processing Algorithms via Python (QGIS3)¶

 .

 To run the processing algorithm via Python, we need to access names of all the layers.
-Enter the following code in the Python Console and hit Enter.
+Enter the following code in the editor and click on the Play button.
 You will see the names of all layers printed in the console.

 root = QgsProject.instance().layerTreeRoot() for layer in root.children(): print(layer.name())![]()